 Rosanne has made appearances both nationally and internationally as a concert artist.
 Highlights have included Off the Air with ABC ClassicFM presenter, Guy Noble and performing Mozart's Exsultate Jubilate with the Austral Sinfonietta in London.
 In addition, she is a well-respected vocal coach based in Adelaide.
 Rosanne lectures in singing and music at the Adelaide College of Arts, works regularly with Pelican Productions as a Vocal & Musical Director, runs workshops for the Primary Schools Festival of Music and also runs her own private studio assisting professional and emerging artists.

 Anastasia has been singing and dancing from a young age and was thrilled to discover at the end of primary school that the two could be combined!
 She has taken part in various school musicals and been involved in Pelican Productions since 2010.
-Anastasia is now studying Education at Flinders University, and enjoys singing with Young Adelaide Voices' First Concert Choir and jamming out with her friends.
+Anastasia is now studying Education at Flinders University, where she helped set up Flinders Uni Performing Arts Society to meet more theatre-minded people; FUPAS also recently produced their first play to great success.
+In her free time, Anastasia enjoys singing with Young Adelaide Voices and jamming out with her friends.

 Annabel is originally from the UK, where she studied singing, dancing and acting alongside her academic studies while in high school and university.
 Notably she was a Choral Scholar at Cambridge University, and shortly after graduating, released her self-written debut pop album "you.me.love.dreams" with a UK indie record label .
 While she continues to pursue a career in songwriting, musical theatre has always been one of her passions and so she is thrilled to perform at Broadway Sessions.